schellenberg/computerscience20/notes-to-self/how-to-fork-the-textbook.rst

 - in VS Code, expand the _sources folder (all the source code for the textbook can be found in here)
 	- change whatever you want in any of the _source code folder, then save your work

 - to build the book while working in VS Code, select Terminal → New Terminal, then type ``poetry run runestone build``.
 This is the command that takes your _source code folder, and converts each source code file into an .html file.
 The resulting website is saved into the ``/docs`` folder.
 This is the folder that contains the actual static website that your students will be using.
+If the build command fails the first time you try it, you might need to install setuptools/wheel in the virtual environment.
+To do that, run ``poetry run pip install --upgrade pip setuptools wheel`` while inside the computerscience20 folder.

 - to test your work locally, type ``poetry run runestone serve`` into the terminal -- this command opens up a local development webserver so that you can test out your most recent website build before pushing it live to the web.
 You can access the website at http://localhost:8000/